technion/ruby-argon2/README.md

 ## Contributing

-Not yet - the code is in a high state of flux.
-If you feel you have identified a security issue, please email me directly.
-For any other bugs, it is too early to review them.
+Any form of contribution is appreciated, however, please note the design goals above and work within them.

+If an issue is felt to be a security concern, please contact me privately on: technion@lolware.net.
+If required, you may encrypt with [my GPG key](https://lolware.net/technion-GPG-KEY).

 ## License